 The qualifications for Supplemental Security Income require Disability Determination Services to look at a person’s household income and assets when approving them for this type of federal benefit.
 This includes not only your monthly income and assets but also your spousal income and assets held by your current spouse.

-When you get married, itincreases your household income and assets.
+Marriage and SSI benefits can be tricky for couples.
+When you get married, it increases your household income and assets.
 In this way, getting married could decrease your SSI payment or cause them to terminate it entirely.
 By adding a second income into your household, you could easily exceed the income limit for SSI payments.

 If your new spouse also receives SSI benefits, the Social Security Administration will consider the amount you should get per household based on the criteria for couples.
 This could reduce your benefits significantly.